I am honored to accept the presidency of the ARCS and would like to thank you for the trust placed in me for serving in this leadership role.

 Let me conclude by thanking you all again.
 I am excited about the years that lie ahead of us and to sharing them with you!

-Professor of International and Public Affairs, Columbia University
+Professor of International and Public Affairs and of Climate, Columbia University